jaison080/e-cycle/README.md

-# E Cycle - TBD - TEK-O-THON
+# E-Cycle - TBD - TEK-O-THON

 ## Problem Statement
  Almost 50 million metric ton e-waste are disposed every year.
 The environmental and health issues create by e-waste are really lethal.
 Every year only 12% e-waste are recycled.
 The adversities are so high that just 2% of e-waste causes 70% of toxic waste.
 Also people don't know what to do with their e-waste/